WordPress is Pointless for New Websites in 2026

 What should I use instead of WordPress?

 A static site generator like Astro deployed on Cloudflare Pages.
 Zero hosting cost.
 Sub-second load times.
 No database to hack.
 No plugins to update.
 No PHP.
 You write your content, it builds to plain HTML, and it just works.
 Forever.
+If you’re a business owner figuring out where AI fits into all of this, that’s exactly what my advisory practice helps with - cutting through the noise to make the right technical decisions from day one.

 Is WordPress secure?

 Out of the box, barely.
 Every plugin is a potential vulnerability.
 Every theme update can break something.
 You need security plugins to protect you from the security holes created by other plugins.
 A static site has no attack surface because there’s nothing to attack.
-No login page.
-No database.
-No server-side code.
+No login page, no database, no server-side code.

 Do I need to know how to code to use a static site?